DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-05_entourage-placement-exploration.md

 ## Results

-Once Refinery has completed, the results can be explored through the available tables and graphs
+Once Generative Design has completed, the results can be explored through the available tables and graphs
  The image below shows an example output from a randomized study based on 40 solutions.

 <p align="center">